-CANCELLATION NOTICE RECEIVED BEFORE TOUR START DATE FEES TOUR CANCELLATION FEES PRE & POST-TOUR CANCELLATION FEES 171 days or more \$2,000 per person \$200 per person 170-61 days 60% of full tour cost (incl Pre- or Post Tour) 60 days or less, no show, early return 100% of full tour cost (incl Pre- or Post Tour)

-In addition, applicable cancellation fees for confirmed additional hotel nights may apply.
+CANCELLATIONS Should it be necessary to cancel your reservation, please CANCELLATION NOTICE RECEIVED BEFORE TOUR START DATE FEES TOUR CANCELLATION FEES PRE & POST-TOUR CANCELLATION FEES at 1-877-813-3329 x 257.
+171 days or more \$2,000 per person \$200 per person Cancellations for all or any part of a tour including optional pre- and/or post-tour extension 170-61 days 60% of full tour cost (incl Pre- or Post Tour) programs will not be effective 60 days or less, no show, 100% of full tour cost until received in writing.
+Should early return (incl Pre- or Post Tour) you have to cancel, the following terms will apply: In addition, applicable cancellation fees for confirmed additional hotel nights may apply.
 Tour cost is defined as the cost of any cruise, land, or air element purchased from The National WWII Museum.